stefwalter/cockpit/doc/discovery.md

  * label: A displayable label of the machine
  * state: One of 'running', 'waiting', 'failed', 'stopped'
  * problems: An array of Cockpit problem codes
+ * present: Set to true if the machine has been explicitly added
- * masked: If set to true, hide the object
+ * masked: If set to true, hide the machine

+ * machines: An array/object with nested machines
+ * objects: An array/object with objects running on this machine (below)
+ * alerts: An array/object with alerts as values (see below)

 Each object has the following properties: